schauhan/portfolio-starter-academic/content/post/politicians-and-dirty-deals-a-road-to-recivilization-of-society/index.md

 ---
 title: Politicians And Dirty Deals - A Road To Recivilization of Society
 date: 2021-04-18T22:06:33.434Z
+summary: Discussion on some tools an adept politician could employ to pull a state back from violence.
 draft: false
 featured: false
 tags: []